amexaCree/eStoreApp-udacity/README.md

 * A cart page listing all products the user has added to the cart, user can change quantity of an item or remove item from cart, and
 * An order confirmation page displayed after check out to indicate to the user that the order was successful.

+The application once started runs by default on port 4200 (https://localhost:4200).
+(Look at Development Server section for how to start application.)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.

 ## Installation